 The perpetual contrast between their roots and their daily lives makes it harder for kids to both feel they belong to the adopted country and to maintain the connection with their parents’ cultural background.
 “As a child of a migrant family, you are a child of both countries but a child of none at the same time.
 In the UK, I’m an immigrant, I am Portuguese, but when I go to Portugal, I’m the English,” says Tiago.
 But being a child of two countries can be an asset rather than a curse: “It offered me a blank slate,” Tiago explains.
 “In a sense, it is a chance to be open-minded and see different realities, cultures and possibilities in life and education.”

-Sign up for the Reasons to be Cheerful newsletter.For migrant parents, schools are often the main point of contact.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.For migrant parents, schools are often the main point of contact.
 And schools do play their part as best they can with the resources they have.
 “When I was 15 years old, shortly before taking my GSCE (General Certificate of Secondary Education), I had the chance to participate in a science workshop in Portuguese.
 It changed everything for me,” says Alves.
 This is exactly what Native Scientists hopes to do: provide role models for the students, who then feel inspired to pursue higher education while staying connected with their heritage country.

 A school for all